Hormonal Imbalance Is One Of The Major Acne

 balance is not enough.

-everything functions properly, as soon as hormones do
+system, where everything functions properly, as soon as

-their job as instructed by the cells, the used hormones
+hormones do their job as instructed by the cells, the

-that are not required by your body anymore, are
+used hormones that are not required by your body

 If these used

-overwhelmed with excess hormones, as new and fresh
+becomes overwhelmed with excess hormones, as new and

-hormones continue to be secreted to make their function.
+fresh hormones continue to be secreted to make their

-When your system is loaded with hormones, your hormonal
+function.
+When your system is loaded with hormones, your

-trigger over production of sebum leading to full grown
+imbalanced, trigger over production of sebum leading to

-expelling used hormones from your body?
-The answer is:
+responsible for expelling used hormones from your body?

-your liver.
-Your liver is responsible for clearing
+The answer is: your liver.
+Your liver is responsible for

-excess hormones out of your blood and lymph, and expels
+clearing excess hormones out of your blood and lymph,

 kidneys.

-got it.
-If your liver is weak and cannot clear used
+with toxins?
+You got it.
+If your liver is weak and

-hormones out of your system, it will become overwhelmed
+cannot clear used hormones out of your system, it will

 Conclusion: by building a